Conduitry/cheap-watch/README.md

 - `dir` - The directory whose contents to watch.
 It's recommended, though not required, for this to be an absolute path, say one returned by `path.resolve`.
 - `filter({ path, stats })` - _(optional)_ A function to decide whether a given file or directory should be watched.
 It's passed an object containing the file or directory's relative `path` and its `stats`.
 It should return `true` or `false` (or a `Promise` resolving to one of those).
 Returning `false` for a directory means that none of its contents will be watched.
 - `watch` - _(optional)_ Whether to actually watch the directory for changes.
 Defaults to `true`.
-If `false`, you can retrieve all of the files and directories within a given directory along with their `Stats` but changes will not actually be monitored.
+If `false`, you can retrieve all of the files and directories within a given directory along with their initial `Stats` but changes will not be monitored.
 - `debounce` - _(optional)_ Length of timeout in milliseconds to use to debounce incoming events from `fs.watch`.
 Defaults to 10.
 Multiple events are often emitted for a single change, and events can also be emitted before `fs.stat` reports the changes.
-Cheap Watch will wait until `debounce` milliseconds have passed since the last `fs.watch` event for a file or directory before reporting it.
+So we will wait until `debounce` milliseconds have passed since the last `fs.watch` event for a file or directory before handling it.
 The default of 10ms Works On My Machine.

 ## Methods